 What is the lowest base pay on Uber Eats?

-Uber doesn’t say what the lowest base pay is, but in most cities, the lowest payout from Uber is typically around $3.
+Uber doesn’t say what the lowest base pay is, but in most cities the lowest payout for an order is typically around $3.

 To quickly refresh you on how payouts work for Uber Eats, the payout formula is: Base fare + trip supplement + promotions + tips